regoclint/prac/Interview Pointers.md

-            choosing smaller numbers in case of 2 inputs discuss all approaches and complexity, wait for a go ahead, they'll guide you check for early terminators, edge cases, break your code…shows yr complete and not error prone.
+            choosing smaller numbers in case of 2 inputs discuss all approaches and complexity, wait for a go ahead, they'll guide you check for early terminators, edge cases, break your code…shows yr complete and not error prone. if better complexity is asked try to think of time-space trade off, in-place, lower complexity scale value

 **About Companies**